 - 1 tsp turmeric

 - 1 tsp Finely chopped fresh coriander

 - Have a freshly boiled kettle of water ready to the side.

 - Spray the bottom of a non-stick frying pan with 5 sprays of the oil spray.
 Turn the heat up high until the spray begins to bubble on the surface of the pan, and then turn down the heat to a medium heat.

 - Add the cumin seeds and move them about in the pan to toast them and then add a splash of hot water.

 - Add the diced onion and stir constantly, for about 5 minutes, until it is softened adding drops of hot water if it sticks to the bottom of the pan.

-- Add all the contents from the 2nd bowl, the ginger and garlic paste, chopped tomato, green chillies, salt and turmeric to the pan.
+Add the ginger and garlic paste, chopped tomato, green chillies, salt and turmeric to the pan.
 Stir constantly for 2 – 3 minutes adding drops of hot water if the mixture sticks to the bottom of the pan.

 - Add the beaten eggs and cook, stirring constantly until the eggs are scrambled and cooked.